Print

 1. Measure the broth into a large microwave-safe bowl and microwave it for 5 minutes.

-6. When the broth is done heating, add it to the pot along with the salt and pepper.
+4. When the broth is done heating, add it to the pot along with the salt and pepper.
+Stir well.

-10. Put a colander over a bowl and pour in the cans of beets.
-You need the liquid so do not discard it.
+7. Put a colander over a bowl and pour in the cans of beets to drain them.
+Set the liquid aside and do not discard it because you’ll need it soon.

-12. When the potatoes in the pot are tender add the vinegar, the beets, and the beet liquid and the heated peas and beans.
+9. When the potatoes in the pot are fork-tender, add the vinegar and stir.
+Then add the processed beets, the reserved beet liquid, the peas, and the beans.
 Heat on high until simmering.

-13. Stir in the remaining dill.
-Taste and add more vinegar and black pepper as needed.
+10. Stir in the remaining dill.
+Taste and add more vinegar and black pepper if needed.